 In September 2020 Somerset West and Taunton Council (SWTC) declared an Ecological Emergency (EE) complementing its Climate Emergency declaration made in February 2019.
-Sedgemoor District Council (SDC) recognises the need to protect and enhance its natural environment and although it is yet to declare an EE, it released its Climate Emergency Strategy and Action Plan in January 2021 which includes nature focussed actions.
+Sedgemoor District Council (SDC) is in the process of declaring an EE and recognises the need to protect and enhance its natural environment.
+It released its Climate Emergency Strategy and Action Plan in January 2021 which includes nature focussed actions.